-The farmhouse remains at Top Withens bore no resemblance to the house described in Wuthering Heights, but the situation is likely to have been in Emily Bronte’s mind when she wrote of the setting.
+The farmhouse remains at Top Withens bear little resemblance to the house described in Wuthering Heights, but the situation is likely to have been in Emily Bronte’s mind when she wrote of the setting.

 There really is no better place to ponder the dark, brooding and immensely passionate nature of Cathy and Heathcliffe as they grew from youngsters into adulthood.

 As well as being isolated, the weather too would have dictated so much of Emily’s thoughts and this is also reflected in the nature of her characters.

 Top Withens is therefore a must-go-to place of pilgrimage for Bronte enthusiasts from all over the world, no matter the weather.
 For some, the more wind-swept, the better!